quentinf00/zendag/docs/sharing_with_intake.md

 # In a real scenario, this file would exist independently.
 # !!!
 REPLACE with your actual Git repo URL and path for this to work beyond this notebook !!!
 DUMMY_GIT_OWNER = "your_username_placeholder"
-DUMMY_GIT_REPO_NAME = "your_zenflow_project_placeholder"
+DUMMY_GIT_REPO_NAME = "your_zendag_project_placeholder"
 # Construct a file:// URL if your repo is local for testing, otherwise use https://
 # For this example, we'll assume a local path could be used for placeholder.
-# A real remote test would require cloning this ZenFlow repo and pushing it to your own GitHub.
+# A real remote test would require cloning this ZenDag repo and pushing it to your own GitHub.
 # For simplicity in a self-contained notebook, we'll mock the access or it will fail if placeholders aren't replaced.
 DUMMY_GIT_REPO_URL_FOR_FSSPEC = f"https_IS_A_PLACEHOLDER_REPLACE_ME_github.com/{DUMMY_GIT_OWNER}/{DUMMY_GIT_REPO_NAME}.git"
 # If testing locally against a checked-out version of the project (that has DVC setup):